What is Uterine or Endometrial Cancer?

-Magnetic Resonance Imaging (MRI): It uses magnetic fields to produced detailed images of the body.
+- Magnetic Resonance Imaging (MRI): It uses magnetic fields to produce detailed images of the body.
 It is used to measure the size of the tumor.
-In this, a special dye called contrast medium is injected into a patient’s vein to create a clear picture.
+In this, a special dye called a contrast medium is injected into a patient’s vein to create a clear picture.

-If a person is diagnosed with cancer than the further tests are done to categorize the stage of cancer.
+If a person is diagnosed with cancer then further tests are done to categorize the stage of cancer.

 What are the Stages of Uterus Cancer?

 A doctor using the FIGO system assigns the stage of endometrial cancer.